webpro/awesome-dotfiles/README.md

 [YADR](http://skwp.github.io/dotfiles/) | The best vim, git, zsh plugins and the cleanest vimrc you've ever seen | Homebrew, zsh, git, vim, and more.
 Active repository.
 [holman does dotfiles](https://github.com/holman/dotfiles) | holman does dotfiles | Organized well around topics.
 Author wants it to work for everyone.
 [antigen](http://antigen.sharats.me/) | Plugin manager for zsh, inspired by oh-my-zsh and vundle. | Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
-[Eduardo's dotfiles](https://github.com/eduardolundgren/dotfiles) | The first JavaScript-based dotfiles powered by Grunt. | Zsh, Node.js, Ruby, OS X defaults.
-Installable from npm.
-[Dries's dotfiles](https://github.com/driesvints/dotfiles) | Simplified approach to dotfiles for macOS with an extensive readme & introduction | Zsh, Oh My Zsh, macOS, Homebrew, Mackup
+[Dries's dotfiles](https://github.com/driesvints/dotfiles) | Simplified approach to dotfiles for macOS | Zsh, Oh My Zsh, macOS, Homebrew, Mackup

 There are many more great dotfiles repos out there, each containing their own inspiration and gems.